-To get the full story, we examined the data from our 2020 Amazon seller survey and spoke to dozens of Amazon entrepreneurs about what influence (if any) their schooling has had on their selling experience.
+To get the full story, we examined the data from our 2021 State of the Amazon Report and spoke to dozens of Amazon entrepreneurs about what influence (if any) their schooling has had on their selling experience.

 Education level of Amazon sellers

 Amazon sellers are — for the most part — highly educated, with the majority (8468%) having obtained some level of post-secondary education.